pnp/blog/content/microsoft-365-platform-community-call/2022-10-04/index.md

 Thank you for your creativity and work execution.
 Samples are often showcased in Demos.

+{{< image alt="together-stil-221004.png" src="images/together-stil-221004.png" >}}

+Great seeing so many familiar faces in the room today.
+Thank you for joining the community call today and/or for viewing it on demand.

 ## Actions

 * [Register](https://ignite.microsoft.com) for Microsoft Ignite – October 12-14, 2022.
 Attendance options: Online, in-person in Redmond and selected geographies (local language) as well.